Joe Hackett (politician)

 Joseph T. Hackett (born 1959) is an American politician from Pennsylvania who served as a Republican member of the 161st District from 2011 to 2015.
 In the 2010 Pennsylvania House of Representatives election, Hackett won 53.5% of the vote.

 Early life and education

 Hackett was born in Ridley Township, Pennsylvania and graduated from Cardinal O'Hara High School.
 He graduated from the Municipal Police Academy and Delaware County Community College.
-He served as an officer in the Ridley Township Police Department and as a detective in the Criminal Investigative Division.
+He served as an officer in the Ridley Township Police Department and as a Detective Sergeant in the Delaware County Criminal Investigative Division.

 Career

 Hackett was elected to the Pennsylvania House of Representatives, District 161 in 2010 and reelected in 2012 and 2014.

 Hackett has been primarily focused on supporting several key issues, including jobs and the economy, welfare reform, crime and public safety, and transparency and accountability in government.